DeepEarthSchool/DeepEarthSchool.github.io/program.md

 **Opening seminar: Foreseeing earthquakes with deep learning** \| [Quentin Bletery](https://univ-cotedazur.fr/recherche-innovation/structures-de-recherche/academies-dexcellence/academie-2/recherche/zoom-sur-des-chercheurs/interview-de-quentin-bletery-charge-de-recherche-ird-a-geoazur) (IRD GéoAzur)

+Predicting earthquakes is one of the oldest challenge making has faced.
+To this day, we do not know how to predict these catastrophic events.
+Earthquake early warning (EEW) systems exist but they only use data recorded after the earthquake initiated, providing a few seconds of warning at best before the strongest shakings.
+Moreover, those systems systematically underestimate the magnitude of the largest events, which has dramatic consequences for tsunami forecast.
+We will see how deep learning algorithms can leverage standard (P waves) and exotic (prompt least-gravity signals) ground motion records to make EEW faster and more reliable.
+We will also question the impossibility of earthquake prediction based on recent observations and given the deep learning tools available today.

 ![test](/docs/assets/images/PicBletery.png)

 **Active Tectonics** \|  [Laurence Audin](https://www.isterre.fr/annuaire/pages-web-du-personnel/laurence-audin/) (IRD ISTerre)